solid/solid-spec/README.md

 }
 ```
 #### Checking if an account exists
 Before creating new accounts, client applications must be able to check whether or not an account exists.
 To do that, clients only need to send a `HEAD` request to the account root URI.
 For example, let's assume the user *Alice* wants to create an account on `example.org`, using the username `alice`.
-The client will perform a `HEAD` request to the `alice.example.org` subdomain.
+The client will then attempt to send a `HEAD` request to the `alice.example.org` subdomain.

 REQUEST: